Quick answer

 - Ensure the battery is warm enough to charge; lithium-ion batteries will not charge below approximately 32°F (0°C).

-- If the battery is still not charging after these checks, it may need replacement.
+- If the battery still will not charge once it is at room temperature and properly seated, it may need replacement.

 Symptoms